 - 1. Place the ATV on a level surface. - 2.
-Start the engine, warm it up for several min-

-- utes, and then turn it off. - 3.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Place an oil pan under the engine to collect the used oil. - 4.
 Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.

-- 1. Engine oil drain bolt - Check the O-ring for damage and replace it if necessary. - 6.
+- 1. Engine oil drain bolt - 5.
+Check the O-ring for damage and replace it if necessary. - 6.
 Install the engine oil drain bolt, and then tighten it to the specified torque.

-Tightening torque:

-Engine oil drain bolt:

-20 Nm (2.0 m·kgf, 14.5 ft·lbf)
+Tightening torque: Engine oil drain bolt: 20 Nm (2.0 m·kgf, 14.5 ft·lbf)

-Add the specified amount of the recommended engine oil, and then install and tighten the engine oil filler cap.
+7. Refill with the specified amount of the recommended engine oil, and then install and tighten the engine oil filler cap.

-Recommended oil:

-See page 10-1.

-Oil quantity:

-0.80 L (0.85 US qt) (0.70 Imp.qt)
+Recommended oil: See page 10-1.
+Oil quantity: 0.80 L (0.85 US qt, 0.70 lmp.qt)

 - In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher. - Make sure that no foreign material enters the crankcase. - 8.
-Start the engine, and then let it idle for several
+In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher. - Make sure that no foreign material enters the crankcase.

+8. Start the engine, and then let it idle for several

-- minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - 9.
-Turn the engine off, and then check the oil level and correct it if necessary.
+minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause.

+9. Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary.

-Final gear oil
+EBU23404 Final gear oil